KTStephano/ktstephano.github.io/rendering/stratusgfx/svsm.md

 ![mips](/assets/v0.11/svsms/VSM_Mips.png)

-From this image we can see that each cascade, even though not strictly part of a mip chain, can still be used as one since each successive cascade is fully capable of representing everything from the previous cascade, just at a lower effective resolution.
+From this image we can see that each clipmap, even though not strictly part of a mip chain, can still be used as one since each successive clipmap is fully capable of representing everything from the previous clipmap, just at a lower effective resolution.

-This allows us to specify one or more cascades to serve as the lowest/coarsest levels in the mip chain.
+This allows us to specify one or more clipmaps to serve as the lowest/coarsest levels in the mip chain.
 When we perform the depth buffer analysis, not only will we mark the pages in the finest detail mip levels, but we will also mark the corresponding pages in the lowest mip levels.

 Then what we can do when rendering is to set a budget for how many pages from the finest mips to process before saving them for the next frame.
 The lowest mips will be rendered fully every frame so we can use them as a fallback when data is not available at a higher resolution.